History of Philippine Airlines: Post-receivership history (2008–2011)

 Despite PAL's successful exit from receivership, international safety concerns regarding the Philippine aviation industry severely hindered its expansion plans.
-The United States Federal Aviation Administration downgraded the Philippines' aviation industry from Category 1 to Category 2 in January 2008, preventing PAL from increasing its flights to the United States from 33 per week or from switching the type of aircraft used unless the airline undertakes a wet-lease agreement with a different carrier.
+In January 2008, the United States Federal Aviation Administration downgraded the Philippines' aviation safety rating from Category 1 to Category 2 in January 2008, preventing PAL from increasing its flights to the United States from 33 per week or from switching the type of aircraft used unless the airline undertakes a wet-lease agreement with a different carrier.
 The FAA decision effectively stalled PAL's previously announced intentions to expand its presence in the US market with routes to San Diego, Seattle, Chicago, Saipan and New York City.
-On March 30, 2010, Philippines-based carriers were placed in an EU aviation blacklist (no longer true as of 2019), banning PAL from flying to any European destinations.
-Since 2013, PAL is no longer in the blacklist.
-Nonetheless, PAL continued its route expansion plans in the Asia-Pacific region, resuming services to Riyadh with a four times weekly Boeing 747 service four years after it was suspended, as well as adding a twice weekly Airbus A330 service to Brisbane and three-times-weekly service to Delhi via Bangkok.
+On March 30, 2010, Philippines-based carriers were placed in an EU aviation blacklist, banning PAL from flying to any European destinations.
+Nonetheless, PAL continued its route expansion plans in the Asia-Pacific region, resuming services to Riyadh with a four times weekly Boeing 747 service four years after it was suspended, as well as adding a twice weekly Airbus A330 service to Brisbane and three-times-weekly service to New Delhi via Bangkok.
 However, the expansion proved unprofitable and all three routes were cancelled.
-Flights to Brisbane and Riyadh were suspended in 2011, and the Manila-Bangkok-Delhi route ended in 2013; however service to Brisbane and Riyadh resumed in the same year.
+Flights to Brisbane and Riyadh were suspended in 2011, and the Manila-Bangkok-Delhi route ended in 2013.

 Despite these hindrances on its expansion, PAL went ahead with its widebody re-fleeting program, receiving its first two Boeing 777-300ER aircraft on November 19, 2009, and January 2010 respectively, and another two leased from GECAS in 2010.
-Due to the inability for PAL to further expand its long-haul network, the airline launched 777 service to its existing long-haul routes including Tokyo, Los Angeles and Vancouver.
+Due to the inability for PAL to further expand its long-haul network, the airline used the 777 on its existing long-haul routes including Tokyo, Los Angeles and Vancouver.
 The 777-300ER jet features 370 seats in a two-class configuration (42 flat business class seats in a 2-3-2 layout and 328 economy class seats in a 3-4-3 layout), and is also PAL's first aircraft to feature AVOD in-flight entertainment in all classes (later retrofitted in its 747-400 fleet).

 Labor disputes

 In July 2010, 25 of Philippine Airlines' pilots resigned and left to seek employment abroad without informing the airline.
 After calls to return to work by both the airline and Philippine Government, PAL subsequently sought to file charges against the pilots involved for breach of contract.
 In the same month, PAL announced that it would be outsourcing jobs, with retrenchments resulting.
-Disputes with flight attendants, ground crew, airport staff as well as reservation agents escalated, with threats of potentially disruptive strike action, which took place in October.
-On Friday, November 12, 2010, the Department of Labor and Employment approved the lay-off of 2600 employees of Philippine Airlines.
+Disputes with flight attendants, ground crew, airport staff as well as reservation agents escalated, with threats of potentially disruptive strike action, which took place on October 27, 2010.
+On November 12, the Department of Labor and Employment approved the lay-off of 2,600 employees of Philippine Airlines.